This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Tailored Watering Sessions

-- Active snakes drink more often, so adjust their routine accordingly.
+- Active snakes drink more during their peak activity periods

 Capillary Action in Drinking